-After searching Let’s Travel Family, I realized that we’ve been lacking in basic advice for people who are just now purchasing an RV.
-So, whether you plan to be a full-time RV traveling family or a weekend warrior, here are 18 RVing for Beginners Tips to help you get started!
+After searching Let’s Travel Family, I realized that we’ve been lacking in RV basics for people who are just now purchasing an RV and how to live the RV lifestyle.
+So, whether you plan to be a full-time RV traveling family or a weekend warrior, here are 18 RVing for Beginners Tips to help you get started.

-Do you want to watch Sunday Football and stream Netflix at night or sit outside and watch the stars?
+Do you want to watch Sunday Night Football and stream Netflix in the evenings, or sit outside and watch the stars?

 When you answer these types of questions truthfully, you will then know what you need in an RV and in a campsite.

-Determine the type of camping you want to do and keep that in mind when buying an RV.
+Determine the type of RV camping trip you want to do and keep that in mind when buying an RV for the first time.

-Do you mind setting up beds for the kids on a couch or converted dinette each night or do you really want everyone to have their own bed that stays set up when camping?
+Do you mind setting up beds for the kids on a couch or converted dinette each night, or do you really want everyone to have their own bed that stays set up when you’re camping?

 Or will you drive a separate vehicle when you travel?